-To manage our financial exposure from the incidence of catastrophic injuries and fatalities, we maintain excess workers' compensation insurance pursuant to an annual policy with a major insurance company.
-During 2006, our excess workers' compensation insurance policy provided coverage for single occurrences exceeding \$1.0 million with a policy limit of \$25.0 million.

-Effective January 1, 2007, we formed a wholly-owned fully licensed captive insurance company which will provide us with excess workers' compensation coverage from \$1.0 million up to \$5.0 million per occurrence.
-Additional excess workers' compensation insurance coverage will be provided by a major insurance company from \$5.0 million to \$15.0 million per occurrence.
+To manage our financial exposure from the incidence of catastrophic injuries and fatalities, we maintain excess workers' compensation insurance pursuant to two annual policies with a major insurance company.
+Effective January 1, 2007, we formed a wholly owned, fully licensed captive insurance company to provide us with excess workers' compensation coverage from \$1.0 million up to \$5.0 million per occurrence.
+Additional excess workers' compensation insurance coverage is provided by a major insurance company from \$5.0 million to \$15.0 million per occurrence, except for our Maryland operations, where our excess insurance policy has a \$1.0 million retention with a \$25.0 million limit on a per occurrence basis.
 This approach results in an effective per occurrence retention, on a consolidated basis, of \$5.0 million.
 This higher per occurrence retention may result in higher workers' compensation costs to us with a corresponding negative effect on our operating results.
+The formation of the captive provides the Company with access to a broader, more competitive market for excess insurance coverage, as well as certain income tax benefits arising from the ability to accelerate the deduction, for tax purposes of, certain accruals for workers' compensation claims

 Claims Management.
 As a self-insured employer, our workers' compensation expense is tied directly to the incidence and severity of workplace injuries to our employees.
 We seek to contain our workers' compensation costs through an aggressive approach to claims management.
 We use managed-care systems to reduce medical costs and keep time-loss costs to a minimum by assigning injured workers, whenever possible, to short-term assignments which accommodate the workers' physical limitations.
 We believe that these assignments minimize both time actually lost from work and covered time-loss costs.
-We engage third-party claims administrators ("TPAs") to provide the principal claims management expertise.
+We employ internal, professionally licensed claims adjusters and engage third-party claims administrators ("TPAs") to provide the principal claims management expertise.
 Typical management procedures include performing thorough and prompt on-site investigations of claims filed by employees, working with physicians to encourage efficient medical management of cases, denying questionable claims and attempting to negotiate early settlements to eliminate future development of claims costs.
 We also maintain a corporate-wide pre-employment drug screening program and a mandatory post-injury drug test.
 The program is believed to have resulted in a reduction in the frequency of fraudulent claims and in accidents in which the use of illegal drugs appears to have been a contributing factor.

 Elements of Self-Insurance Costs.
-The costs associated with our self-insured workers' compensation program include case reserves for reported claims, an additional expense provision for potential future increases in the cost of open injury claims (known as "adverse loss development") and claims incurred in prior periods but not reported (referred to as "IBNR"), fees payable to our TPAs, additional claims administration expenses, administrative fees payable to state and federal workers' compensation regulatory agencies, legal fees, broker commissions for business referrals, premiums for excess workers' compensation insurance, and, starting January 2007, costs associated with forming and operating our wholly-owned fully licensed captive insurance company for excess coverage.
+The costs associated with our self-insured workers' compensation program include case reserves for reported claims, an additional expense provision for potential future increases in the cost of open injury claims (known as "adverse loss development") and claims incurred in prior periods but not reported (referred to as "IBNR"), fees payable to our TPAs, additional claims administration expenses, administrative fees payable to state and federal workers' compensation regulatory agencies, legal fees, broker commissions for business referrals, premiums for excess workers' compensation insurance, and costs associated with forming and operating our wholly owned fully licensed captive insurance company for excess coverage.
 The state assessments are typically based on payroll amounts and, to a limited extent, the amount of permanent disability awards during the previous year.
 Excess insurance premiums are also based in part on the size and risk profile of our payroll and loss experience.